Humphrey Patrick Guinness

-Humphrey Patrick Guinness (March 24, 1902 – February 10, 1986) was a British polo player who competed in the 1936 Summer Olympics.
+Humphrey Patrick Guinness (24 March 1902 – 10 February 1986) was a British polo player who competed in the 1936 Summer Olympics.

 Biography

-He was born on 24 March 1902, and was educated at Eton College and the Royal Military College, Sandhurst.
+Guinness was born in Haslemere on 24 March 1902, and was educated at Eton College and the Royal Military College, Sandhurst.
 His father Lt-Col Eustace Guinness DSO died at Bakenlaagte in the Second Boer War.
 His mother was Isabel, daughter of Charles Bell, J.P., of Woolsington Hall, Northumberland, England.
 His great-grandfather Robert Rundell Guinness (1789-1857) founded the Guinness Mahon bank in 1836.

-He participated in the 1930 and 1936 International Polo Cup.
+Guinness participated in the 1930 and 1936 International Polo Cup.
 He became part of the British polo team, which won the silver medal in 1936.
 He played both matches in the tournament, the first against Mexico and the final against Argentina.